apecloud/kubeblocks/docs/developer_docs/external-component/reference-external-component.md

 ## Examples of referencing external component

-The following examples show how a Pulsar cluster created by the KubeBlocks add-on references Zookeeper by the external component.
+The following examples show how a Pulsar cluster created by the KubeBlocks add-on references Zookeeper as an external component.
 The instructions below include two parts:

 1. [Create an external component reference declaration](#create-an-external-component-reference-declaration) when installing KubeBlocks or enabling an add-on.
-2. [Define the mapping relation](#define-the-external-component-referencing-mapping-relation) when creating a cluster.
+2. [Define the external component referencing mapping relation](#define-the-external-component-referencing-mapping-relation) when creating a cluster.

 A KubeBlocks Pulsar cluster is composed of components including proxy, broker, bookies, and zookeeper and broker and bookies rely on zookeeper to provide metadata storage and interaction.